Top Places to Visit in India under Rs. 10000 in March from Shimla | Trip Ideas by MakeMyTrip

 Cultural Capital of Gujarat

-Vadodara is a destination steeped in heritage.
+Soak in the ancient tales and heritage of Vadodara.
 You will love participating in colourful Navratri celebrations, exploring historical edifices and visiting vibrant market places.
-Don’t forget to sample the delicious cuisines at Vadodara.
+Vadodara is a hot favourite among foodies too.

 ₹4,993